-Summary: As a member of a design team, I worked on designing the NCR Design System from the ground up, focusing on the design of the UI components in the system as well as the design system site itself, design.ncr.com.
+Summary: I worked on the NCR Design System from its inception, focusing on the design of the UI components in the system as well as the design system documentation site, design.ncr.com.

-The goal of this project was to implement a design system that provided web & native app component designs, working code components, and the relevant accompanying documentation so that designers and developers at NCR could build products quickly and efficiently with a common design language.
+The goal of this project was to implement a design system that provides web & native app component designs, working code components, and the relevant accompanying documentation so that designers and developers at NCR are equipped to build products quickly and efficiently with a common design language.

 Deciding Which Components to Include